Jean-Tinland/just-post-it/README.md

 Here are the planned features:

 - Full description of all available features
-- Add “Update available” indicator in settings' about tab
 - Full i18n support (translations, reading direction, …)
 - Global export of post-it
 - Improve app responsive
-- Make the app installable
 - Demo website based on the real app
 - …?